 In the last episode of Southern Food Junkie where we stopped by a franchise restaurant, I mentioned how I love to eat at sandwich shops for lunch.
-I guess I am like other people where I have my favorite thing to eat at each place I go.
-When I go to Jersey Mike’s Sub shop its has to be the #16 Chicken Philly sandwich.
+I guess I am like other people and I have my favorite thing to eat at each place I go.
+When I go to Jersey Mike’s Sub shop it has to be the #16 Chicken Philly sandwich.

 There are many things that I love about this sandwich but I would say the main thing is the creamy cheese that is on it.